BeardedBear/beardify/README.md

 ![alt text](http://i.imgur.com/2HRvcVq.png "Logo")

 # Experimental Spotify client, in Elm.
-IMPORTANT : At this time, only add/remove albums in collections, play songs/albums, view and play your playlists and view Spotify data.
+IMPORTANT : At this time it's an alpha version, only add/remove albums in collections, play songs/albums, view and play your playlists and view Spotify data.

 ## Installation
 Don't try to install it, otherwise your house will probably explode, and so will your dog.
 Be patient, and when it's ready I'll make smoke signals in the sky, watch for a bear symbol in the clouds.

-## To Do
+## To-Do for v1
 - Cleaner Spotify authentication
 - Improve reactivity of the player
 - Paging playlists
+- Rearrange order of playlists
 - Home page
 - Releases page
 - Add/Delete/modify playlists/tracks